acambray/GroundeR-PyTorch/README.md

 # GroundeR PyTorch Implementation
->*This project is still in development, and so the below description and documentation is also.*
+>*Note: This project is functional yet unpolished for release, and so the below description and documentation is also.
+No more work is expected in the near future.
+It is uploaded in the hopes that it is useful for you in its current form.*

 This is a PyTorch implementation of the supervised and unsupervised GroundeR model from [Grounding of Textual Phrases in Images by Reconstruction](https://arxiv.org/pdf/1511.03745.pdf).